Eric C Bailey, Author

 I recently read Never Met an Orc Who Wasn’t Moody by Sherry D. Ramsey.
 It’s labeled as “a cozy fantasy.”
 I have seen this type of label before, yet I never knew what it meant until I read this book.
 FYI: I loved the book and highly recommend it.
 Afterward, I did a search regarding what “cozy” means—it emphasizes comfort, low stakes, and happy endings.
 And, importantly, it’s often focused on character development.

-So, what does all of this mean?
-It means I wrote a fucking cozy zombie story.
+What it all means is: I wrote a fucking cozy zombie story.
 Minus the deep character development.

 Fuck.